marc0l92/node-restify/docs/guides/6to7guide.md

 ## Breaking Changes

+### Server throws `RequestCloseError` instead of `RequestAbortedError`

+Server throws `RequestCloseError` instead of `RequestAbortedError` in the case of the request was terminated by the client for some reason.

+The new version of restify never throws `RequestAbortedError`.

 ### `req.params` property is not available in `use` and `pre`

 `req.params` is only available in route handlers and in `after` handlers.